gouttegd/sssom-java/README.md

 * Reading/writing a mapping set from/to the JSON serialisation format.

+* Reading/writing a mapping set from/to the RDF/Turtle serialisation
+  format.

 * Extracting SSSOM mappings from a OWL ontology with ROBOT:

 ```sh